cornell university

 02

 Insects at the air-water interface occupy an interesting flow regime.
 They swim at moderate Reynolds, Bond, and Weber numbers.
 Naturally, a rich interaction of fluid force gives rise to complex fluid flows.
-In this project, we explore the fluid mechanics of swimming terrestrial and aquatic insects at the air-water interface.
+Within this complexity emerged an uncanny swimmer, whirligig beetle, who swims

 03